littleneko/Notes/读书笔记/CMU 15-721  Advanced Database Systems (Spring 2020)/Lecture #19: Optimizer Implementation (Part I).md

 This is the part of a DBMS that is the hardest to implement well (proven to be ==NP-Complete==).

-No optimizer truly produces the "optimal" plan
+No optimizer truly produces the "optimal" plan:

 * Use ==estimation techniques== to guess real plan cost.
 * Use ==heuristics== to limit the search space.